Last updated

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram and X to bring all your contacts within folk, and use templates for quicker, streamlined communication.
+• Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram and X to centralize all contacts within folk, perfect for agencies managing multiple client touchpoints.

-• Sales cycle and multiple pipeline management: Keep your leads and clients organized within the same platform so you can keep an eye on your team's capacity and the new business being generated.
+• Sales cycle and multiple pipeline management: Keep leads and clients organized within the same platform, perfect for 20-50 person teams managing multiple concurrent projects and tracking business development.

 Pros

-• Ease of use: Folk is praised for its intuitive interface, making it accessible even to non-technical users with quick onboarding and a minimal learning curve.
+• Ease of use: folk CRM is praised for its intuitive interface, making it accessible to entire teams of 20-50 people with quick onboarding and minimal learning curve across different skill levels.

-• All-in-one: Folk streamlines your workflow by allowing you to import contacts from LinkedIn, automatically find their emails, reach out through customizable email sequences, and track interactions in a pipeline, eliminating the need for multiple tools and saving time and money.
+• All-in-one: folk streamlines workflows for mid-sized agencies by allowing contact import from LinkedIn, automatic email discovery, customizable email sequences, and pipeline tracking, eliminating the need for multiple tools and reducing per-seat costs.

 Cons